openedx-unsupported/edx-certificates/README.md

   rendering completely dynamic and freeing us from the tyranny of template preparation.
 (Freeing us from the tyranny of configuration preparation would come in a future PR.)

+* Kill XQueue - nobody really likes xqueue.
+Several ops people have expressed a desire to see it replaced by smarter intermediate layers that use celery task queues or similar.
+This repo should be sufficiently modular that only queue.py should need to be changed to work this way.